Cross-Connection Control Protection Program

 Golden State Water Company cannot recommend testers, nor do we maintain a list of certified testers.
 If you need a tester:

-• Consult with your current plumber or contractor.
-These professionals usually hold backflow tester certification or know someone who can test your assembly.
-PLEASE NOTE: Whomever you select to test your BFA must be certified to do so.
+• PLEASE NOTE: Whomever you select to test your BFA must be certified to do so.
 You should confirm that the plumber or contractor you select as a tester is certified.
-Testers must hold a current certification from the county, American Backflow Prevention Association (ABPA) or American Water Works Association (AWWA).
-Please contact us if you are uncertain that your tester’s certification is acceptable.
+Testers must hold a current certification from the county, the American Backflow Prevention Association (ABPA), or the American Water Works Association (AWWA).
+Don’t hesitate to contact us if you are uncertain if your tester’s certification is acceptable.

 • Search online using keywords such as “Backflow”, “Testers”, “Cross-Connection”, etc.